cyberark/simple-llm-eval/.github/ISSUE_TEMPLATE/bug-report-🐞.md

 **Environment (please complete the following information):**
  - OS: [e.g. iOS]
- - Python version
+ - Python version:
- - `simpleval --version`
+ - SimplEval version:

 **Additional context**
 Add any other context about the problem here.